mfaytak/afriphon/btd-1.md

 Nearly all references mentioned during the workshop are **linked** at the end of the slides

 * I have prioritized open-access materials as much as possible
-* I have aimed to include many "model papers"
+* I have aimed to include many "model papers" which demonstrate use of new concepts
 * Attendees are encouraged to look up these sources at the end and reinforce what they'll learn today

-# Some assumptions
+# Introduction

 ## The situation